EstelleKlevenz/docana-emi-25/README.md

   <img src="figures/postcount.png" width="45%" />
 </p>

 16 subreddits remained in our selection, which meant 615392 posts to analyze.
-The subreddits and their prevalnênce in the dataset can be seen in Figure XX.
+The subreddits and their prevalence in the dataset can be seen in Figure XX.

 Processing and analysis happened mostly on the content column and the summary, grouped by subreddit.